jmrlgg/ydcardblog/README.md

 Features
 --------

- NavWalker Menu
+ /NavWalker Menu
- Email Newsletter Built In [* After Single Post * In Sidebar  * Possible Built into Footer ] Custom Header with Label for Each page
+ /Email Newsletter Built In [* After Single Post * In Sidebar  * Possible Built into Footer ] /Custom Header with Label for Each page
- TAGS Shown in Header
+ /TAGS Shown in Header

 Display of Blog in Action